erickbytes/divbull/divbull.com/content/blog/Netflix-My-Investing-Kryptonite.md

 I feel like it's easy to deceive yourself into believing a story about  a stock when things are going good.
 But at some point in almost any stock, your conviction to hold on will be tested.

-I have now inversed the stock several times since I invested.
+I have now inversed Netflix stock several times since I invested.
 First, I bought in 5 years ago.
 Then after holding for two years, I started to get nervous when the stock entered a steep drawdown in 2022.
 I sold out at the bottom, near $375 with my remaining stake.

 Predictably, the stock went on a torrid run to over $1000 after I exited.
 I became frustrated and eventually convinced myself that this was a business I should have held onto.
 I rebought confidently, believing in the story.